KonstantinMB/KonstantinMB/README.md

 - 📫 Reach me either by DM in linked in or email me @ **konstantinmb@yahoo.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/kbor/](https://www.linkedin.com/in/kbor/)
+- 📄 Know about my experiences by going to my [LinkedIn](https://www.linkedin.com/in/kbor/)

-Connect with me via [LinkedIn](https://www.linkedin.com/in/kbor/)